FeResPost is also distributed as a Python compiled library.

 One highlights below some differences between Python and ruby extensions that are related to specific programmatic aspects of the two different systems.

 New instances of the FeResPost classes are obtained by calling the corresponding class constructor:

 ... from FeResPost import * ... db=NastranDb() ...

 The Python ``list'' object corresponds to ruby ``Array'', and the Python ''Dictionary'' corresponds to ruby ``Hash'' objects.
 One remarks however that the Python dictionary keys cannot be ``list'' objects.
 When this problem occurs, the ruby Array should be converted in a Python tuple instead of a Python list.

 It is not possible to define several iterators in a given class in Python.
 Therefore, several special ``Iterator'' classes have been created in Python library.
 They are returned by the different FeResPost classes as is done for the COM component.

 Let us illustrate it by an example...
 Consider the ``each_ply'' iterator defined in ClaLam class of FeResPost ruby extension.
 With the ruby extension, the iteration on the plies of a laminate may be performed as follows:

 With FeResPost ruby extension, an optional argument can be set to ``nil'' when not provided.
-The ``nil'' argument also works when the COM component is used with ruby language. in VBA, the ``nil'' argument can be replaced by an unitialized Variant object (VT_EMPTY variant type).
+The ``nil'' argument is to be replaced by ``None'' value in Python.